Apogee Enterprises (NASDAQ:APOG) Updates FY 2022 Earnings Guidance

-Apogee Enterprises (NASDAQ:APOG) last posted its earnings results on Monday, September 20th.
-The industrial products company reported $0.53 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.54 by ($0.01).
-The firm had revenue of $325.80 million for the quarter, compared to analysts’ expectations of $315.39 million.
-Apogee Enterprises had a return on equity of 13.53% and a net margin of 1.84%.
-The business’s revenue for the quarter was up 1.9% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $0.73 earnings per share.
-Analysts predict that Apogee Enterprises will post 2.3 earnings per share for the current year.
+Apogee Enterprises (NASDAQ:APOG) last posted its quarterly earnings results on Monday, September 20th.
+The industrial products company reported $0.53 EPS for the quarter, missing the consensus estimate of $0.54 by ($0.01).
+The business had revenue of $325.80 million during the quarter, compared to analyst estimates of $315.39 million.
+Apogee Enterprises had a net margin of 0.28% and a return on equity of 12.68%.
+The firm’s quarterly revenue was up 1.9% compared to the same quarter last year.
+During the same period in the prior year, the business earned $0.73 earnings per share.
+As a group, equities research analysts anticipate that Apogee Enterprises will post 2.25 EPS for the current year.

-In other news, SVP Gary Robert Johnson sold 2,430 shares of the business’s stock in a transaction dated Friday, June 25th.
-The shares were sold at an average price of $41.98, for a total value of $102,011.40.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-1.38% of the stock is owned by insiders.
+In related news, insider Brent C. Jewell sold 1,800 shares of the business’s stock in a transaction dated Tuesday, September 28th.
+The stock was sold at an average price of $39.96, for a total value of $71,928.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Insiders own 1.38% of the company’s stock.

 A hedge fund recently raised its stake in Apogee Enterprises stock.
-Royal Bank of Canada boosted its position in shares of Apogee Enterprises, Inc. (NASDAQ:APOG) by 128.6% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 3,333 shares of the industrial products company’s stock after buying an additional 1,875 shares during the quarter.
-Royal Bank of Canada’s holdings in Apogee Enterprises were worth $136,000 at the end of the most recent reporting period.
-89.93% of the stock is owned by institutional investors.
+Royal Bank of Canada boosted its position in Apogee Enterprises, Inc. (NASDAQ:APOG) by 128.6% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 3,333 shares of the industrial products company’s stock after purchasing an additional 1,875 shares during the period.
+Royal Bank of Canada’s holdings in Apogee Enterprises were worth $136,000 as of its most recent SEC filing.
+89.93% of the stock is currently owned by institutional investors and hedge funds.

 About Apogee Enterprises